-- 8.222 Organizing, directing, guiding, setting objectives and standards for, and assigning and evaluating the work of all personnel reporting to him. - 8.223 Reviewing periodically the terms and conditions of forms and transactions involving oil and gas interests in University Lands, and making recommendations with respect thereto to the Chancellor and the Board for Lease of University Lands. - 8.224 Reporting regularly to the Chancellor and the Board for Lease of University Lands all activities, developments and problems which could significantly affect System interests and University Lands, together with his recommendations with respect thereto. - 8.225 Working closely with the Board for Lease of University Lands in the discharge of its duties and responsibilities. - 8.226 Coordinating with the Manager of University Lands - Surface Interests in the discharge of their respective duties and responsibilities. - 8.23 Manager of University Lands Surface Interests.
+- 9.121 Making recommendations to the Board for Lease of University Lands, and the Board of Regents, as appropriate, for periodic oil and gas lease sales of University Lands, and for unitization, pooling and other transactions involving oil and gas leasehold and royalty interests and other mineral interests in University Lands. - 9.122 Organizing, directing, guiding, setting objectives and standards for, and assigning and evaluating the work of all personnel reporting to him. - 9.123 Reviewing periodically the terms and conditions of forms and transactions involving oil and gas interests in University Lands, and making recommendations with respect thereto to the Executive Vice Chancellor for Asset Management and the Board for Lease of University Lands. - 9.124 Reporting regularly to the Executive Vice Chancellor for Asset Management and the Board for Lease of University Lands all activities, developments and problems which could significantly affect System interests and University Lands, together with his recommendations with respect thereto. - 9.125 Working closely with the Board for Lease of University Lands in the discharge of its duties and responsibilities.

-Subject to delegation by the Chancellor, the Manager of University Lands - Surface Interests is responsible for providing field supervision of System operations, activities, and transactions pertaining to surface interest, water rights and oil and gas field operations in or on University Lands.
-Within limits of authority set by the Chancellor, the Manager's regular duties include:
+9.126 Coordinating with the Manager of University Lands - Surface Interests in the discharge of their respective duties and responsibilities.

+Manager of University Lands - Surface Interests.

+Subject to delegation by the Executive Vice

+Chancellor for Asset Management, the Manager

+of University Lands - Surface Interests is

+responsible for providing field supervision

+of System operations, activities, and transactions pertaining to surface interests,

+water rights and oil and gas field operations

+in or on University Lands.
+Within limits of

+authority set by the Executive Vice

+Chancellor for Asset Management, the Manager's

+regular duties include:

-8.231 Making recommendations to the Board with respect to all transactions involving surface interest in University Lands, including research projects, right-of-way easements, agricultural, grazing and other surface use leases, and geophysical permits.
+9.131 Making recommendations to the Board with respect to all transactions involving surface interests in University Lands, including research projects, right-of-way easements, agricultural, grazing and other surface use leases, and geophysical permits.

+9.132 Organizing, directing, guiding, setting objectives and standards for, and assigning and evaluating the work of all personnel reporting to him.

+9.133 Reviewing periodically the terms and conditions of forms and trans-actions involving surface interests in University Lands, and making recommendations with respect thereto to the Executive Vice Chancellor for Asset Management.

+9.134 Reporting regularly to the

+Executive Vice Chancellor for Asset

-- 8.232 Organizing, directing, guiding, setting objectives and standards for, and assigning and evaluating the work of all personnel reporting to him. - 8.233 Reviewing periodically the terms and conditions of forms and transactions involving surface interest in University Lands, and making recommendations with respect thereto to the Chancellor. - 8.234 Reporting regularly to the Chancellor all activities, developments and problems which could significantly affect System interests in University Lands, together with his recommendations with respect thereto. - 8.235 Working closely with federal and state agencies in connection with research and development projects and activities, involving utilization and husbandry of University Lands, of mutual interest to the System and such agencies. - 8.236 Coordinating with the Manager of University Lands - Oil, Gas and Mineral Interests in the discharge of their respective duties and responsibilities, and acts as oil and gas fields supervisor.
+Management all activities, developments and problems which could

+significantly affect System

+interests in University Lands,

+together with his recommendations

+with respect thereto.

+9.135 Working closely with federal and state agencies in connection with research and development projects and activities, involving utilization and husbandry of University Lands, of mutual interest to the System and such agencies.

+9.136 Coordinating with the Manager of University Lands - Oil, Gas, and

+Mineral Interests in the discharge of their respective duties and responsibilities, and acts as oil and gas fields supervisor.

-8.3 Investments and Trusts.
+9.2 Investments and Trusts.

-Subject to delegation by the Chancellor, the Executive Director for Investments and Trusts implements, when they are approved by the Board, policies and actions with respect to:
+The Executive Vice Chancellor for Asset Management and his or her delegates, the Director for Investments and the Director for Endowments and Trusts, implement policies and actions approved by the Board with respect to: